tacman/msgphp/docs/ddd/identities.md

 # Identities

-A domain identity is a composite value of one or more individual identifier values, indexed by an identifier field name.
+A domain identity is a composite value (`array`) of one or more individual identifier values, indexed by an identifier field name.
 Its usage is to uniquely identify a domain object, thus qualifying it an entity object.

 Identifier values can be of any type; a [domain identifier](identifiers.md), another (foreign) entity object, or any primitive value.